Ovarian Cancer Program

 Being aware of your family history is also important.
 Studies have shown that women who have had children or have used oral contraceptives for more than 5 years are less likely to develop ovarian cancer.

 There are two gene mutations associated with ovarian cancer, known as BRCA1 and BRCA2, which are also associated with breast cancer.
 If there is a strong family history of either of these cancers, your doctor may suggest genetic testing to identify these mutations.
-This can help in the early treatment of the cancer.
+Breakthroughs in genetic testing for mutated BRCA1 and BRCA2 genes offer significant advancements in personalized risk assessment and treatment.
+Understanding a patient's genetic predisposition to ovarian cancer aids in tailored screening strategies and targeted therapies.
+If there is a strong family history of ovarian cancer, your doctor may suggest genetic testing to identify these mutations.
+This can help identify a cancer prevention strategy.

 leukemia